eyubech/my_posts/README.md

 ```bash
   ./run.sh
 ```
-Now close and open your terminale and type logtime
+Now close and open your terminale and type mypost

 ```bash
   mypost